 Sara Seager belongs to the generation of scientists who made exoplanets feel ordinary enough to study and strange enough to keep chasing.

 That sentence is easy to miss now because the field has become crowded with announcements.
 New planets are catalogued, atmospheres are modeled, and biosignature debates arrive with regular rhythm.
 It was not always like that.
 When Seager entered the field, exoplanets were still new territory.
-The question was not only what astronomers might find, but whether there would be a stable science of finding them at all.
+The question involved what astronomers might find and whether there would be a stable science of finding them at all.

 Seager helped answer that question by giving the field methods instead of hype.